karim871/cybersecurity-audit-tool/README.md

 🚀 Release v2.0: Major Enhancements and Refactoring

-🎯 Overview
+Overview:
 This PR introduces v2.0 of the Security Audit Tool with significant improvements in performance, usability, code quality, and documentation.
-✨ What's New
+✨ What's New / Core Enhancements
-Core Enhancements

 ✅ Real-time progress bars using tqdm for better UX
 ✅ Professional multi-level logging system (DEBUG, INFO, WARNING, ERROR)